Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for detailed and useful comments.
 Support for this work was provided by the NSF grant 1714764 and the NASA grants 80NSSC21K0704 and 80NSSC19K1257.
-This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 757535).
+P.J. acknowledges support from the project RVO:67985815, and the project LM2023059 of the Ministry of Education, Youth and Sports of the Czech Republic.
+M.F. and M.F. acknowledge support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 757535).
 Y.L. acknowledges financial support from NSF grants AST-2107735 and AST-2219686, and NASA grant 80NSSC22K0668.
 This research is based on observations collected at the European Southern Observatory under ESO programme 095.A-0512(A), 0104.A-0226(A), 60.A-9349(A) and 60.A-9100(G).